|Nutrition Facts (per serving)|

 Marinate the Shrimp

-- In a medium bowl, mix together 1 teaspoon soy sauce and 1 teaspoon cornstarch.
+In a medium bowl, mix together soy sauce and cornstarch.

 Make the Sauce

-- In a small bowl or large measuring cup, mix together 2 1/2 tablespoons cornstarch, 1/3 cup soy sauce (add soy sauce slowly and stir to avoid lumps), rice wine vinegar, dark brown sugar, ground ginger, garlic powder, and the juice from the pineapple chunks (reserve the pineapple chunks for later in the recipe.)
+In a small bowl or large measuring cup, mix together cornstarch, soy sauce (add soy sauce slowly and stir to avoid lumps), rice wine vinegar, dark brown sugar, ground ginger, garlic powder, and the juice from the pineapple chunks (reserve the pineapple chunks for later in the recipe.)

 Stir Fry the Dish